bcatalano/espn-fhl-daily-update/README.md

 Simply download the files `main.py`, `config.py`, `lib.py`, and `gmail.py`.
 Put them all in the same directory.
 You can simply call the main function by typing `python3 main.py` from your command prompt or terminal, but it is more useful to automate this task through Windows or Mac/Linux.
 I will show the steps for doing this below.
 Refer to the file `requirements.txt` for the libraries and their versions used in this project.

 ## How to use it
-To get this to work, you will have to edit `config.py` and follow some steps to get the Gmail API working.
+Before starting, run the command `pip install -r requirements.txt` from your python shell to install all the necessary dependencies if you do not already have them.
+Following this step, you will have to edit `config.py` and follow some steps to get the Gmail API working.

 ### Editing config.py
 Open the config.py in an editor.
 Anything that is commented out needs to be replaced with the specifics of your league.